discovery-unicamp/Minerva/CONTRIBUTING.md

 We strongly recommend that, when possible, you divide your model into a backbone and a head.
 This division allows for more flexibility when using the model in different tasks and with different ssl techniques.

+Moreover both `nets` and `ssl` are divided into the model's use area (e.g. image, time series, etc.).
+This division allows for a more organized codebase and easier maintenance.
+If you are adding a new model, make sure to add it to the correct area.
+If the model does not fit in any of the areas, you can create a new one (make sure to justify it on your PR).
+To determine the area of the model you should follow the area used in its original proposal or the area where it is most used.

+#### `data` module

+The `data` module is responsible for handling the data used in the models.
+This module is divided into `datasets`, `readers` and `data_modules`.

+`readers` are the lowest level in our data pipeline.
+It is responsible to read the data in it's format and return it in a format that can be used by the `datasets`.
+Every reader should know both the method for reading the data from the file it self and the file structure of the data if applicable.

+`datasets` are the middle level in our data pipeline.
+It is composed by one or more readers and is responsible to transform the data read by the readers if necessary.
+Datasets usually are composed by a slice, of partition of the data (e.g. train, validation, test).
+The datasets and its partitions will be created and managed by a data module.

+`data_modules` are the front facing classes of the data pipeline.
+It is responsible for receiving all the parameters needed to create all datasets and readers.
+Data modules should inherit from the `lightning.LightningDataModule` class.
+This class is a PyTorch Lightning class that simplifies the data loading process.
+You should follow the PyTorch Lightning guidelines for writing your data modules.
+You can find more information [here](https://pytorch-lightning.readthedocs.io/en/latest/common/lightning_module.html).

+#### `losses` module

+The `losses` module houses loss functions that can be used by the modules.
+As stated before, you should avoid rewriting functionality that is already present in one of our dependencies.
+If you are adding a new loss function, make sure to include a brief description of why it is needed.
+Every loss function should inherit from the `torch.nn.modules.loss._Loss` class.

+#### `transforms` module

+The `transforms` module houses transformations that can be used by a dataset.
+Every transformation should inherit from our `_Transform` class.
+If you are adding a new transformation, make sure to include a brief description of why it is needed.

+#### `analysis` module

+The `analysis` module have both metrics and visualizations that can be used to analyze the models.
+If you are adding a new metric or visualization, make sure to include a brief description of why it is needed.
+Again you should avoid rewriting functionality that is already present in one of our dependencies.
+All metrics should inherit from the `torchmetrics.Metric` class.

+#### `pipelines` module

+Pipelines are the core of minerva.
+They are responsible for training and evaluating the models.
+Pipelines should be able to receive a config file that will be used to configure the pipeline.
+The config file should be a yaml file with the parameters needed to configure the pipeline.
+All pipelines should inherit from the our `Pipeline` class.

+Pipelines are meant to be reusable and are usually complex.
+If you are adding a new pipeline, make sure to include a description of why it is needed, how it works and why you can't accomplish the same thing with existing ones.

+#### `utils` module

+The `utils` module is a temporary module that houses functions that don't fit in any of the other modules. '`utils` will cease to exist in the future, so if you are adding a new function to it, make sure to justify it on your PR.

 ## How to report a bug

 ### Security Vulnerabilities